 The Ph.D. degree in Earth and Planetary Sciences requires 72 credits overall by state mandate; a minimum of 24 course and 24 research credits are required – the remaining 24 credits can be either course or research credits to be decided by the student’s research committee.
 To successfully advance to Ph.D. candidacy, the student must 1) pass a qualifying exam and 2) prepare, orally present, and defend a written Dissertation Proposal.
 For completion of the Ph.D., the candidate must complete a comprehensive written dissertation and successfully present and defend an open presentation of the dissertation.

 In most cases, the student who has been admitted with a B.A. or a B.S. degree in Earth and planetary sciences or related fields, with no major deficiencies, will complete their Ph.D. within 5 academic years.
 The normal maximum time allowed by the Graduate School is 7 years (including time for a masters degree if the masters is done at Rutgers).
 The student must file an application for a diploma (obtained from the Registrar) before April 1 preceding the May commencement or Sept.
 1 preceding the Oct. commencement in the proposed year of graduation.
+To file this application, the dissertation needs to be presented and signed as complete.

 If the student has not already done so prior to acceptance into the program, during the first year, preferably the first semester, the graduate student must select a Dissertation Advisor and define an area of research.
 During the first year, the Dissertation Advisor and the GPD will help the student design a curriculum to meet program requirements and to address any perceived deficiencies in the student's scholastic background.